 We also provided a total of $100,000 in grants to registered charities whose work focuses on strengthening organizational effectiveness and dialogues across sectors.
 We call this capacity building and it’s a core component of our work.
 An example of this kind of support includes Imagine Canada, the country’s national voice for the charitable and not-for-profit community.
 Our contributions in FY2013 included funding for the new Chief Economist for the charitable and not-for-profit sectors, and strengthening connectivity between our PwC Economics Practice through volunteer and advisory support.
 A goal for FY2014 includes looking for ways we can align our thought leadership and research to complement the Chief Economist’s work.

-All combined, PwC contributed a total of $2,399,000 in charitable donations and sponsorships to community organizations across Canada.
+All combined, PwC contributed a total of $1,998,000 in charitable donations and sponsorships to community organizations across Canada.

 In FY2013, our employees raised a total of $2,128,000 for United Ways across Canada, a slight decline from $2,200,000 in FY2012.
 These funds were directed to the United Way Community Funds, which support strategies to help improve the social conditions in towns and cities across Canada by taking a systematic approach to addressing the root causes of social problems.
 During FY2013, our Corporate Responsibility Director joined the United Way of Canada’s Shared Services Advisory Group to help the United Way movement look at collaborative organizational structures to enhance their combined effectiveness.
 Impacts of this work will be reported in FY2014.